Eschatologue/CM_wiki/docs/class/barbarian/index.md

 Your training with weapons allows you to use the mastery properties of two kinds of Simple or Martial Melee weapons of your choice, such as Greataxes and Handaxes.
 Whenever you finish a Long Rest, you can do one of the following:

-_**Change Weapon**_
-You can practice weapon drills and change *one* of those weapon choices.
+:   **Change Weapon**{ .inl } You can practice weapon drills and change *one* of those weapon choices; or

-_**Replace Weapon Mastery**^CM^_
-You can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property.
-For example, you could replace the Longsword's Sap property with the Push property.
+:   **Replace Mastery Property**{ .inl } You can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property (e.g. Replace the Greataxe's Cleave property with the Graze property).

 --8<-- "includes/snippets/item-mastery.md"